guanmian/blog/about.md

 ---
 layout: default
-title: About Steve Guan
+title: About this Blog
 ---

-I'm a big dog.
+This is Steve Guan's Blog.